Your Guide to Successful Holiday Email Campaigns

 Therefore, making email marketing a big part of your holiday marketing strategy is an easy and effective way to keep your ROI positive.

-Here are our strategies and examples for creating holiday email marketing campaign that will make your emails stand out.
+Here are our strategies and examples for creating a holiday email marketing campaign that will make your emails stand out.

 Hit the Right Timing

 Timing is crucial in email marketing, especially when it comes to holiday sales.
 If you are a B2B company, it is good to start your Christmas email marketing campaign even in October, but if you are a B2C company, starting the campaign this early will run the risk of customers failing to ”see” your ads and promotions.
 Your messages might irritate your customers and it is very likely they will be ignored.

 Timing your campaigns for late November/early December will bring more customers during December and January.
 The predictions for the future are that Christmas sales will start even earlier, so don’t forget to start your email marketing campaign earlier, way before next Christmas.

 When it comes to planning, it is always good to have a sequence of emails you will send.
 The first email sent should be a warm-up email that will inform your customers what to expect from your upcoming holiday sales.
 Next, an email to remind them that the sales are just around the corner.
 Another one – when the sale starts, and the last one to follow up with relevant information for New Year’s and the gold ”last-minute” sales email.

 It is a holiday time and it should be time for having fun!
 Send emails that will make your readers have fun while reading them.
 Try adding some silly phrase and read it over.
 If it makes you smile – you are on the right path!

 This works for your email subject lines, too!
 If they are engaging enough, this will make people open them straight away!
 It is always a good idea to A/B test a few different ones, save the test results, and use them for your future campaigns.